-The M9 offers a variety of tactical features that make it equally safe, easy to use and dependable in the holster of military personnel as well as for home or personal defense.
+The M9 offers a variety of tactical features that make it equally safe, easy to use, and dependable in the holster of military personnel and home or personal defense.

-The GLOCK 19 is ideal for a more versatile role because of its reduced dimensions when compared to the standard sized option.
+The GLOCK 19 is ideal for a more versatile role because of its reduced dimensions compared to the standard-sized option.
 Chambered in 9×19 caliber, Glock 19 has found worldwide acclaim with both private and public security agencies.
-In addition to being used as a conventional service pistol, it is ideal for concealed carry or as a backup weapon.
+In addition to being used as a conventional service pistol, it is ideal for concealed carry or a backup weapon.

 The 9 mm Caliber Safe-Action Pistol features a 15-round magazine capacity and hexagonal barrel rifling.
-Measuring just 6.85″ in length and weighing only 29.98 oz. when loaded, the compact design and lightweight of this gun make it suitable for concealed carry.
+Measuring 6.85″ in length and weighing only 29.98 oz.
+When loaded, the compact design and lightweight of this gun make it suitable for concealed carry.

-It’s used by many special forces units around the world including US Navy SEALs, who switched to the Glock in 2015.
+It’s used by many special forces units worldwide, including US Navy SEALs, who switched to the Glock in 2015.

-Despite this, the P226 quickly became one of the most popular pistols, being used by police, military, and security forces, as well as by many civilian shooters, around the world.
-Initially available in 9mm, it was subsequently adapted to .40 S&W and .357 SIG calibers, which are extremely popular in the USA.
-The P226 was the first pistol to be chambered for the .357 SIG, a high velocity, high penetration 9mm cartridge, preferred by many American highway patrol services as well as by the US Security Service.
+Despite this, the P226 quickly became one of the most popular pistols, being used by police, military, and security forces and many civilian shooters around the world.
+Initially available in 9mm, it was subsequently adapted to .40 S&W and .357 SIG calibers, extremely popular in the USA.
+The P226 was the first pistol to be chambered for the .357 SIG, a high velocity, high penetration 9mm cartridge, preferred by many American highway patrol services and the US Security Service.